semiprime/pygenda/docs/known_issues.md

   is now correct.
 This doesn't happen with CalDAV server, because in CalendarConnectorCalDAV::add_entry() it re-creates a new ics entry and (crucially) parses it, which gives the correct time.

+* It would be better if the device was detected automatically at launch and the appropriate CSS loaded, rather than the user having to setup a user CSS to import the appropriate device CSS.
+(Before doing this, we should test on, and have CSS for, more than two platforms.)

+* It's sometimes easy to accidentally cancel edits to an entry.
+One possible factor is that up/down navigation in the dialog by default takes the focus to the Cancel button.
+Maybe add a "Discard changes?" dialog if changes have been made and editing is cancelled.

 Minor
 -----